 Specifically, these steps describe how to move Tableau Server data from your in-production computer to a new computer where Tableau Server is installed.
 Before you start, make sure you have followed the steps in Preparing for Upgrade, including creating a backup and gathering any assets that require manual actions.
 For details, see Perform a Full Backup and Restore of Tableau Server.
 You'll need these to restore your Tableau Server data and configuration.

 Important: If you perform Blue/Green upgrades or manually upgrade Tableau Server 2021.4 (or earlier) using the tsm maintenance (backup and restore) method, you must enable

 legacy-identity-mode before you can restore to Tableau Server 2022.1 (or later).
 For more information, see Troubleshoot Issues with the Identity Migration.

 You can only restore from a backup that has the same type of identity store as the running server.
-For example, a backup from a server using local authentication can be restored to a Tableau Server initialized with local authentication, but a backup from a server using Active Directory authentication cannot be restored to a server initialized with local authentication.
+For example, a backup from a server using local authentication can be restored to a Tableau Server initialised with local authentication, but a backup from a server using Active Directory authentication cannot be restored to a server initialised with local authentication.

 Note: This operation includes steps that you may need to perform using the TSM command line.

 Deactivate your product key on your original installation of Tableau Server.
 You need to do this so you can activate it on the new computer.
 For more information, see "Tableau Server product key activation" below.